 Guess what?
 The skins start to peel all by themselves.
 Yeah, I'll go with that.

-Note: I used to use peeled tomatoes for salsa, chutney, and sauces, but that’s before I realized using a food processor to chop tomatoes for salsa and chutney – and using this electric sauce maker – meant I could just leave the skins on.
-Now I peel tomatoes this easy way a lot less – really only for plain canned diced tomatoes or canned bruschetta – which is the easiest way of all, right? (affiliate links are included below for your convenience)
+Update: I used to use peeled tomatoes for everything from salsa, to chutney, to sauces, but that was before I realized using a food processor to chop tomatoes for salsa and chutney - and using this electric sauce maker for sauces - meant I could just leave the skins on.
+Now I peel tomatoes this easy way a lot less - really only for basic canned diced tomatoes or canned bruschetta - which is the easiest way of all, right?

 How to Peel Tomatoes Easily